 This theme symbolizes the moral values that Dubai ensures in its modern accomplishments.
 Water Theme has a blue-white color theme.

 There are many other facilities that Dubai Metro provides for its users.
-Some of them are listed below
+Kindly find the below list.

 Dubai Metro has built three multi-level parking areas at three main stations that can accommodate more than 8000 vehicles.
 These parking areas are free for the metro users, and passengers can park their cars in the parking area to ride the metro to work or any other desired location.
 Two out of these three parking areas belong to the Red Line, and one belongs to the Green Line.
 The parking capacity is as follows

 - Rashidiya Metro Station’s parking area has a parking capacity of more than 2700 cars.
 (Red Line)

 - Nakheel Harbour and Tower Metro Station’s parking area has a capacity of more than 3000 vehicles.
 (Red Line)

 - Etisalat Metro Station’s parking area has a parking capacity of more than 2300 cars.
 (Green Line)

 Disabled people are very much regarded in the UAE.
 The attitude towards ‘People of determination’ is nice.
 They can travel for free by just getting their Nol card.
 There are also elevators and tactile guidance paths for disabled people.